roce59/testcodex/README.md

 # Testcodex

 This repository contains small examples.
-The current example shows how to list installed Windows applications using a simple graphical interface.
+The current example shows how to list installed applications on Windows or macOS using a simple graphical interface.

 ## Usage

-To list all applications installed on a Windows PC, run the script using Python (it requires `tkinter`, which is bundled with standard Python distributions).
+Run the script with Python (it requires `tkinter`, which ships with standard Python distributions).
+The script detects the operating system and lists applications for Windows or macOS.

 ```bash
 python list_apps.py
 ```

 A window will appear listing all discovered applications.
+On unsupported platforms the list may be empty.